vinh123456789/EzHomeLab/docs/adguard-home.md

 ### General settings

-You can set the log rotation duration here, but the longer the duration, the more memory it consumes as AdGuard Home uses RAM for logs, same with OpenWRT.
+You can set the log rotation duration here, but the longer the duration, the more memory it consumes as AdGuard Home uses RAM for logs, same with OpenWrt.

 ---